mirged/Mirged/README.md

-# Vladislav // System Architect in Training
+# Vladislav Buinickij // System Architect in Training

 > Fusing a passion for linguistics, worldbuilding, and low-level systems to build high-performance creative tools.